Anterotesis/statutes/Ruffhead/ReadMe.md

 Complete Index to the Statutes At Large: https://archive.org/details/acompleteindext00britgoog

 They have been OCR'd using Abbyy FineReader version 12.1.5.
-No normalization has been applied; the OCR is therefore still absolutely hideous.
+Ted Underwood's OCRnormalizer has been run over it; the OCR is therefore no longer absolutely hideous, just extremely foul.

 This is part of the Statutes Project: http://statutes.org.uk/site/